techservicesillinois/SecOps-Powershell-CISDSC/README.md

 The process of customizing these resources for your environment is outlined in [customization](docs/customization.md).

 # How can I contribute?
-Contribution information can be found in the [contributions documentation](docs/contribution.md).
+Contribution information can be found in the [contributions documentation](CONTRIBUTING.md).

-# What is the support lifecycle for resources?
-- Resources will be updated whenever CIS publishes a new draft of a given resource.
-- Bugs will be addressed on resources as long as their associated product is still in support from the vendor.
-- At this time there is no plans to age old resources out of the module.
+Any community engagement is subject to the [code of conduct](CODE_OF_CONDUCT.md).

+# Found a bug or a vulnerability?
+Disclosure details can be found in the [security documentation](SECURITY.md).